Why does she cry so much?

 Just a few of the many questions asked by new moms.

-THERE IS HELP for both for you and your baby!
+THERE IS HELP both for you and your baby!

 Top left image:

-This little one, only 2 weeks old, is registering loudly what she thinks of the tightness in her body.
+This little one, only two weeks old, is registering loudly what she thinks of the tightness in her body.

 Bottom left image : she is totally relaxed after her dural tube release.
 Gone is the stiff wee body, she is now a lovely, soft and relaxed newborn.